axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery.markdown

       <th>But&hellip;</th>
       <td>
        <p>At this point you may be coming up with objections, <span class='_quotespan'>Yeah, but it can be easily gamed: I&rsquo;ll give you all my <span class='_paradigm'>RAD</span>s and you give me all of yours.</span> And yes, it could, but only if the other co-owners do not say anything about.
 Because of &ldquo;Transparency,&rdquo; they can see all the transactions and it is up to the co-owners to say or do something.
 They can have a conversation with people who seem to be trying to game the process.
 If they do not change their behavior, co-owners can decide to not recognize any of their contributions because they are doing something that make co-ownership a joke.</span></p>
        <p>Another objection might be that people won&rsquo;t want to take the time to recognize contributions.
 They may do it at first, but then they will stop.
 Again, the data is there for all to see and if all co-owners stop recognizing contributions, then they won&rsquo;t get any more co-ownership, including the take of the revenue.
 They may slow down until they see the result and then, I hope, they will go back to doing it.
 If not, the company will fall apart.
 On the way to a non-<span class='_paradigm'>Fiat</span> alternative things won&rsquo;t go perfect or smoothly.
 There will be plenty of bumps along the way.
-The &rdquo;fix&ldquo; is not to elect a boss to tell us what to do, the &rdquo;fix&ldquo; is to deal with what you cosider a problem&mdash;you are all co-owners.</p>
+The &rdquo;fix&ldquo; is not to elect a boss to tell us what to do, the &rdquo;fix&ldquo; is to deal with what you consider a problem&mdash;you are all co-owners.</p>
        <p>An objection that I heard more than once is that <em>other</em> people are coin operated.
 They do not want to do anything for a community of society.
 My usual retort is, <span class='_quotespan'>what about family?</span></p>
        <p>&ldquo;Homo economicus&rdquo; is one of those convenient stories that popped up to support the <span class='_paradigm'>Fiat</span> system.
 People are not coin operated, but people have to survive and will go to kinds of length to do it.
 The thing to observe is that survival, though necessary, is not living.</p>
       </td>